 In 1983, a small group of concerned citizens from the town of Walpole established the Walpole Scholarship Foundation (WSF) for the purpose of providing financial assistance to deserving Walpole students who wish to continue their education beyond high school.
-Fueled by their vision, a community driven effort began to assist and encourage residents of Walpole to obtain post-high school cultural, vocational or professional education.
+Fueled by their vision, a community-driven effort began to assist and encourage residents of Walpole to obtain post-high school cultural, vocational or professional education.
 The founding members of this organization include Kenneth Arthur, Lester Burch, Patricia Foley, Mark Hoffman, Elizabeth Lee, James Manninen, and Edward Turley.

-Denise Lynch, President Elect
+Ann Walsh, President Elect

-Betty Logan, Financial Secretary
+BJ Burke, Financial Secretary